 Electric motor is one of the subsystems of the EV such as battery pack and main control unit.
-Therefore, there are various constraints in the design procedure depending on the specifications of the other subsystems of the EV.
-The design constraints and criteria of the electric motor are given in Table I.
+Therefore, there are several constraints in design procedure depending on the specifications of the other subsystems of EV.
+The design constraints and criteria of the electric motor to be designed are given in Table I.